jksdou/tkinter-gui-application-examples/README.md

-# A Desktop App based on Tkinter
+# A Desktop Application Example based on Tkinter by Python3

 ## Features
 - menu